plfa/plfa.github.io/README.md

        ("\\.lagda.md\\'" . agda2-mode))
      auto-mode-alist))
 ```
 If you already have settings which change your “auto-mode-alist” in your configuration, put these *after* the ones you already have or combine them if you are comfortable with Emacs Lisp.
-The configuration file for Emacs is normally located in “~/.emacs” or “~/.emacs.d/init.el”, but Aquamacs users might need to move their startup settings to the “Preferences.el” file in “~/Library/Preferences/Aquamacs Emacs/Preferences”.
+The configuration file for Emacs is normally located in “HOME/.emacs” or “HOME/.emacs.d/init.el”, but Aquamacs users might need to move their startup settings to the “Preferences.el” file in “HOME/Library/Preferences/Aquamacs Emacs/Preferences”.
+For Windows, see [the GNU Emacs documentation][emacs-home] for a description of where the Emacs configuration is located.

 #### Optional: using the “mononoki” font with Emacs
 Agda uses Unicode characters for many key symbols, and it is important that the font which you use to view and edit Agda programs shows these symbols correctly.
 The most important part is that the font you use has good Unicode support, so while we recommend [mononoki][font-mononoki], fonts such as [Source Code Pro][font-sourcecodepro], [DejaVu Sans Mono][font-dejavusansmono], and [FreeMono][font-freemono] are all good alternatives.